-Availability of Surface Water: There are many, highly developed, and extensively tested, hydrological models for surface water flow at multiple scales.
+Availability of Surface Water: There are many highly developed and extensively tested hydrological models for surface water flow at multiple scales.
 There is also a mature - even if less standardized and less widely used - modeling technology for representing water demand for human consumption, agriculture, and industry.
 However, there is very little in the way of coupling across the human and biophysical ends of these systems.
 Issues needed to combine these two classes of models are less clear than for agricultural land use.
-However, probably similar mismatches in spatial and temporal scale are equally important here.
-Also, water users encompass a greater range of social and economic heterogeneity than found in the agricultural sector, and will need to be represented in adequate ways.
+However, mismatches in spatial and temporal scale are equally important here.
+Also, water users encompass a wide range of social and economic heterogeneity, and will need to be represented in adequate ways.
 A further challenge will be addressing the importance of coupling models of water use/demand and water flow/management to agricultural land-use systems discussed above.
-As access to water becomes even more important in coming decades, it will be impossible to sustainably manage this critical resource without finding a way to integrating models of the primary drivers of terrestrial surface water dynamics - human social action - with models of the biophysical dynamics of streams, rivers, and lakes.
+As access to water becomes even more important in coming decades, sustainable management of this critical resource will require integrating models of the primary drivers of terrestrial surface water dynamics - human social action - with models of the biophysical dynamics of streams, rivers, and lakes.